u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 Where can I change the date import format?
 ------------------------------------------

-Odoo can automatically detect if a column is a date, and it will try to guess the date format from a set of most commonly used date formats.
+Thrive Bureau ERP can automatically detect if a column is a date, and it will try to guess the date format from a set of most commonly used date formats.
 While this process can work for many date formats, some date formats will not be recognized.
 This can cause confusion due to day-month inversions; it is difficult to guess which part of a date format is the day and which part is the month in a date such as '01-03-2016'.

-To view which date format Odoo has found from your file you can check the **Date Format** that is shown when clicking on **Options** under the file selector.
+To view which date format Thrive Bureau ERP has found from your file you can check the **Date Format** that is shown when clicking on **Options** under the file selector.
 If this format is incorrect you can change it to your liking using the *ISO 8601* to define the format.

 .. note::
    If you are importing an excel (.xls, .xlsx) file, you can use date cells to store dates as the display of dates in excel is different from the way it is stored.
-That way you will be sure that the date format is correct in Odoo whatever your locale date format is.
+That way you will be sure that the date format is correct in Thrive Bureau ERP whatever your locale date format is.

 Can I import numbers with currency sign (e.g.: $32.00)?
 -------------------------------------------------------

 Yes, we fully support numbers with parenthesis to represent negative sign as well as numbers with currency sign attached to them.
-Odoo also automatically detect which thousand/decimal separator you use (you can change those under **options**).
-If you use a currency symbol that is not known to Odoo, it might not be recognized as a number though and it will crash.
+Thrive Bureau ERP also automatically detect which thousand/decimal separator you use (you can change those under **options**).
+If you use a currency symbol that is not known to Thrive Bureau ERP, it might not be recognized as a number though and it will crash.

 Examples of supported numbers (using thirty-two thousands as an example):